smapiot/piral/docs/questions/general.md

 1. If Piral is used in the "classic" setup, where the feed service is called from the client-side then we'll have at least two-round trips (feed service, pilets) before anything meaningful will happen.
 2. If Piral is used with shallow server-side rendering then we still have at least a single round trip (pilets).

-In the latter case we are pretty much as fast as a monolith that used bundle splitting to obtain additional information.
+In the latter case, we are pretty much as fast as a monolith that used bundle splitting to obtain additional information.

 Obviously, any outcome would heavily depend on the target application and network situation.